Setup and Implementation of Electronic Consent

 Subjects/patients can fill out their own consent forms and receive an automatic email verification of that consent along with copies of the documents that were signed.

-Subjects can view site-specific consent documents.
+Subjects can view site-specific and version-specific consent documents.

-Consent can even be used to control further data entry of forms being deployed to the Participant (read more about ePRO).
+Consent can be used to control further data entry of forms being deployed to the Participant (read more about ePRO).

 Patients can revoke consent with reason, or Administrators can require re-consent on batches of subjects.